HIPAA Compliance Checklist for 2025

 Your campaign is ready and scheduled to go out at 12:00 AM on Friday.
 But due to non-payment of renewal, the vendor has restricted the service, and your email campaign has been stopped.

-This is how unmanaged SaaS will impact the productivity of your team and your business growth.
+This is how unmanaged SaaS applications will impact the productivity of your team and your business growth.

 A well-defined SaaS management plan necessitates software and procurement guidelines and policies.
 If you have a SaaS application management platform, it’ll show you which product you must purchase by considering the integration capabilities of your existing software stack.

-Unmanaged SaaS apps, i.e., the applications resulting from shadow purchases, will not comply with your procurement policies or integration requirements.
+Unmanaged SaaS applications, i.e., the applications resulting from shadow purchases, will not comply with your procurement policies or integration requirements.

 These apps will most likely not be compatible with your existing system, causing integration difficulties and resulting in poor collaboration and productivity hassles.
-Integrating non-compatible applications will result in
+Integrating incompatible applications will result in

 - Data loss